Quick start

 13. Modify your third-party scripts

 To make sure that no third-party scripts are loaded without consent, you need to modify your HTML code a tiny bit.
+For content elements that should be blocked as a whole, use contextual consent.

 1. Replace the value of the type attribute with text/plain (this keeps the browser from executing the script)